AhmedYahyaE/admin-panel-with-multiple-authentication/README.md

 # Admin Panel with Multiple Authentication and Role-Based Access

 This is an Admin Panel with Multiple Authentication and Role-Based Access application built with **Laravel 11** with the help of Spatie Laravel Permission package.
+The admin panel supports multi-authentication, with at least three types of users: admin, supervisor, and regular user roles.
+Admins have full access to all features and settings, while supervisor and regular users roles have limited access based on their assigned roles and permissions.

 ## Installation Instructions